-- 1) Definitions - a) Blood-borne Pathogens - i) Certain pathogenic microorganisms found in the blood of infected individuals that can be transmitted from the infected individual to through blood and other body fluids to cause blood-borne diseases specifically Hepatitis B Virus (HBV), Hepatitis C (HCV), and AIDS Human Immunodeficiency (HIV). - b) Exposure Incident - i) Contact with eye, mouth, or other mucous membrane, non-intact skin, or parenteral (needle) contact with blood or other potentially infectious materials that may occur in the performance of duties. - c) Infectious Waste - i) Includes blood, blood products, contaminated sharps (needle, etc.), pathological waste, and microbiological waste. - d) Standard precautions: - i) Handle all blood and body fluids as if they are infectious. - ii) Use personal protective equipment (i.e. gloves, gowns, and face protection) to prevent contact with blood and body fluids.

-iii) Wash hands before contact and after glove removal.

-- e) Engineering Controls - i) Use sharps with engineered safety features for venous access, venipunctures and parenteral injections. - ii) Pick up all contaminated glass and needles with forceps or another tool to avoid hand contact. - iii) Place puncture resistant sharps containers in patient and procedure rooms. - f) Work practice controls - i) Always use and activate sharps safety devices. - ii) Do not pass contaminated sharps from one person to another. - iii) Assure you have a stable work surface and sharps container available. - iv) Assess client before procedure, obtain assistance for uncooperative, combative, or confused clients. - 2) Procedure
+- Blood-borne Pathogens Certain pathogenic microorganisms found in the blood of infected individuals that can be transmitted from the infected individual through blood and other body fluids to cause blood-borne diseases specifically Hepatitis B Virus (HBV), Hepatitis C (HCV), and HIV/AIDS. - Exposure Incident Contact with eye, mouth, or other mucous membrane, non-intact skin, or parenteral (needle) contact with blood or other potentially infectious materials that may occur in the performance of duties. - Infectious Waste Includes blood, blood products, contaminated sharps (needle, etc.), pathological waste, and microbiological waste. - Standard Precautions Handle all blood and body fluids as if they are infectious.
+Use personal protective equipment (PPE), such as gloves, gowns, and face protection, to prevent contact with blood and body fluids.
+Wash hands before contact and after glove removal. - Engineering Controls Use sharps with engineered safety features for venous access, venipunctures and parenteral injections.
+Pick up all contaminated glass and needles with forceps or another tool to avoid hand contact.
+Place puncture resistant sharps container in patient and procedure rooms. - Work Practice Protocols Always use and activate sharps safety devices.
+Do not pass contaminated sharps from one person to another.
+Assure you have a stable work surface and sharps container available.
+Assess client before procedure, obtain assistance for uncooperative, combative, or confused clients.